zhangjiangen/godot_material_x/documents/DeveloperGuide/Viewer.md

 ## Building The MaterialX Viewer
 Select the `MATERIALX_BUILD_VIEWER` option in CMake to build the MaterialX Viewer.
 Installation will copy the **MaterialXView** executable to a `/bin` directory within the selected install folder.

+## Building The MaterialX Baker
+Select the `MATERIALX_BUILD_BAKER` option in CMake to build the MaterialX Baker.
+Installation will copy the **MaterialXBaker** executable to a `/bin` directory within the selected install folder.

 ### Summary of Viewer Options

 1.  **Load Mesh**: Load a new geometry in the OBJ format.